code4it-dev/c4it-hugo/content/article/2024/111-code-coverage-must-not-be-the-target/index.md

 - the location exists;
 - the location does not exist.

-Our tests do not cover these cases:
+However, these tests do not cover the following cases:

 - the `locationId` is less than zero;
 - the `locationId` is exactly zero (are we sure that 0 is an invalid `locationId`?)
 - the `_repository` throws an exception (right now, that exception is not handled);
-- the location exists, but it has no weather forecast info: is it a valid result?
-Or we should have thrown another custom exception?
+- the location does exist, but it has no weather forecast info; is this a valid result?
+Or should we have thrown another custom exception?

-So, well, **we have 100% Code Coverage, yet we have plenty of uncovered cases**.
+So, well, **we have 100% Code Coverage for this method, yet we have plenty of uncovered cases**.

-### Cheat on the result by adding pointless tests
+### You can cheat on the result by adding pointless tests

-There's a simple way to have high Code coverage without worrying of the quality of the tests: calling the methods and ignoring the result.
+There's a simple way to have high Code Coverage without worrying about the quality of the tests: calling the methods and ignoring the result.

-To demonstrate it, we can create one single test method to reach the 100% coverage for the Repository, without even knowing what it actually does:
+To demonstrate it, we can create one single test method to reach 100% coverage for the Repository, without even knowing what it actually does:

 ```cs
 public class WeatherForecastRepositoryTests